serenity-rs/serenity/examples/README.md

 To provide a token for them to use, you need to set the `DISCORD_TOKEN` environmental variable to the Bot token.\
+If you don't like environment tokens, you can hardcode your token in instead.\
 TIP: A valid token starts with M, N or O and has 2 dots.

 ### Running Examples